Dr. John Ernest

 page 158 (Mutual Printing Company).

-They
+They moved back

-teamed up as Mills &
+as Mills & Heffelbower.
+In 1895,

-located on the second
+the practice was located on the second floor

-floor of the elegant National Commercial
+of the elegant National Commercial College

-In 1896, the Heffelbowers had a
+Building.
+In 1896, the Heffelbowers

-daughter, Marie.
-For a few
+had a daughter, Marie.
+For a few years

-Monterey, and then at 606 West
+and then at 606 West Monterey.

 By 1901, Dr. Mills and Dr. Heffelbower had

-separate ways.
-John was on his own,
+gone separate ways.
+John was on his

-with an office in the Ford
+own, with an office in the Ford Building

-Building (later the
+(later the

 Citizens National Bank), at 231 West Main.